"Shut up!" Green retorted.

 Gasp!

-All of the mages in the dimly lit chamber inhaled sharply, unable to register the confrontation right before their eyes.
+All of the mages that had entered the dimly lit room after Green, inhaled sharply, unable to register the confrontation right before their eyes.

-Green speaking to the king like this is not an unusual occurrence.
-In fact, Green has never treated the king with respect right from day one, and they have all witnessed Green's attitude towards the king, yet they just couldn't get used to it.
+Right from the time, since they could recall, Green has never treated the king with respect, they have all witnessed Green's attitude towards the king multiple times just like now, yet, they just couldn't get used to it.

 "No...
 No, they can't be dead.
 How is it possible?
 You are the strongest!
 Why did you fail to protect them?
 Why did you let them die?
 Who is meant to protect the city now?
 How many people..."

-"Are you blaming me, old hag?"
+"Quit all these questions, are you blaming me, old hag?"
 Green continued.
-"Are you blaming me for your own stupidity?"
+"Are you blaming me for your own stupidity and irresponsible?"

-The trio behind him couldn't help but fear for his life, and finally, one of them spoke out.
+The three mage behind him couldn't help but fear for his life, and finally, one of them summoned enough courage to intervene.

-A porter appeared by the side and multiple mage dressed in white appeared out from it with some first aid and other equipment to transport Green to where he needs to be in order to complete his treatment.
+A porter appeared by the mages side and multiple mage dressed in white robe exited from it with first-aid kits and other equipment to transport the mages to the health-care in order to complete his treatment.

 "Your Majesty," she greeted.

-King White nodded in acknowledgement, allowing her to go on with the report.
+King White nodded in acknowledgement, allowing her to make her report.

-With a gulp, she slowly walked towards it, the moment she looked through it.
-As she peered through, her facial expression was instantly drained of color.
+With a gulp, she slowly walked towards the window, the moment she peeked through it her face paled.
+Her facials was instantly drained of color.

 Continuous chant could be heard from them.